What is Axie Infinity and How is it Taxed?

 Axie Infinity itself is a digital pet community in which you buy creatures, or ‘Axies’.
-You take your Axies to battle, explore and breed with other Axies.
+You take your Axies to battle, explore, and breed with other Axies.
 The game is developed by Sky Mavis and has an aesthetic clearly inspired by the likes of Pokémon.
-Despite being framed as a 18+ rated game, there is no clear age-verification process.
-It's important, therefore, that kids playing the game are should be cautioned on the economical side.
+Despite being framed as an 18+ rated game, there is no clear age-verification process.
+It's important, therefore, that kids playing the game should be cautioned on the economic side.
 You thought Fortnite skins were expensive?
-Axie Infinity takes the money-aspect of a game to a whole new level.
+Axie Infinity takes the money aspect of a game to a whole new level.
 You'll see what we mean later on.

 How do you play Axie Infinity?